 - Probable Cause

-Please emphasize to the defendant that they must take all of the above forms and information to the Adult Probation/Parole Department, Berks County Services Center, 633 Court Street, Reading, Pa. in order to be considered for admission into the ARD Program on their DUI Offense.
-Defendant to report to the Adult Probation/Parole Department within three (3) working days (between 8:15 AM – 8:30 AM) after appearance at Magisterial District Judge for Preliminary Hearing.
+Please emphasize to the defendant that they must take all of the above forms and information to the Adult Probation & Parole Office, Berks County Services Center, 633 Court Street, Reading, Pa. in order to be considered for admission into the ARD Program on their DUI Offense.
+Defendant to report to the Adult Probation & Parole Office within three (3) working days (between 8:15 AM – 8:30 AM) after appearance at Magisterial District Judge for Preliminary Hearing.